nickstanley574/nickstanley574.github.io/_drafts_public/2023-05-01-dont-trust-your-clipboard.md

 <div id="totallysafeandhelpful">
   <h3>Welcome to totally-safe-and-helpful.blog</h3>
-  <h5>By BadActor666</h5>
   <p>Today we are going to give you a couple of useful docker commands.
-Lets jump right into it!
 You can copy all the commands into your terminal using the handy copy button!</p>
   <table>
     <td style="vertical-align: middle; width: 100%">
       <div class="code nocopy">docker rmi $(docker images -a -q)</div>